 2000: Joe Sakic scores a power-play goal for his 100th career playoff point, and the Colorado Avalanche eliminate the Detroit Red Wings with a 4-2 win in Game 5 of the Western Conference Semifinals at Pepsi Center.
 Sakic opens the scoring with a power-play goal at 2:46 of the second period, and goals by Stephane Yelle, Peter Forsberg and Shjon Podein help Avalanche advance.

 2010: Dustin Byfuglien scores three goals in the Chicago Blackhawks' 5-2 victory against the Vancouver Canucks in Game 3 of the Western Conference Semifinals at GM Place.
 Byfuglien scores once in each period, completing his hat trick at 13:58 of the third period.
-He is the first Chicago player to score three or more goals in a road playoff game since Bobby Hull in Game 4 of the Quarterfinals at the Pittsburgh Civic Center in 1972.
+He is the first Chicago player to score three or more goals in a road playoff game since Bobby Hull in Game 4 of the 1972 Quarterfinals against the Pittsburgh Penguins at the Civic Center.

 2017: The Anaheim Ducks cap one of the greatest comebacks in Stanley Cup history when Corey Perry's goal 6:57 into the second overtime gives them a 4-3 win against the Edmonton Oilers in Game 5 of the Western Conference Second Round at Honda Center.
 The Oilers lead 3-0 until Ryan Getzlaf scores with 3:16 remaining in the third period and goaltender John Gibson on the bench for an extra attacker.
 With Gibson still on the bench, Cam Fowler scores with 2:41 remaining to make it 3-2, and Rickard Rakell ties it at 3-3 with 15 seconds to play.
 The Ducks become the second team (along with the Edmonton Oilers in 1997) to force overtime or win a playoff game after trailing by three goals with less than four minutes left in the third period.